WarutaShinken/beer-blockchain/README.md

 Most users should only install harvesters, farmers, plotter, full nodes, and wallets.
 Building Timelords and VDFs is for sophisticated users, in most environments.
 Beer Network and additional volunteers(if you wanna be one of us, contact us!) are running sufficient Timelords for consensus.

-## ATTENTION: Version 1.0.1 is the right version, please do NOT use previous version

 # Installing & Running